stepanataccolade/docsv2/sources/gs_supported.md

 ## What is supported?

-We support a multitude of languages, tools, services for your CI workflows.
-We also integrate with all popular source control providers, docker registries, container services, and notification providers.
+We support a multitude of languages, tools, services, as well as all popular source control providers, docker registries, container services, and notification providers.

 [TODO: Graphic showing e2e pipeline with all integrations and supported languages/services/tools]